hail-is/hail/docs/tutorial/Tutorial.md

 Let's filter genotypes based on allelic balance using the `filter_genotypes` method.

-    >>> filter_condition = '''let ab = g.ad[1] / g.ad.sum in
+    >>> filter_condition_ab = '''let ab = g.ad[1] / g.ad.sum in
     >>>                          ((g.isHomRef && ab <= 0.1) ||
     >>>                           (g.isHet && ab >= 0.25 && ab <= 0.75) ||
     >>>                           (g.isHomVar && ab >= 0.9))'''
-    >>> vds_gAB = vds.filter_genotypes(filter_condition)
+    >>> vds_gAB = vds.filter_genotypes filter_condition_ab)

-In this code, we first construct an expression `filter_condition` that evaluates to a Boolean.
+In this code, we first construct an expression  filter_condition_ab` that evaluates to a Boolean.
 We use `let ... in` syntax to define a temporary variable `ab` for the allelic balance which is calculated from the allelic depth `g.ad`, a zero-indexed array (so `g.ad[0]` and `g.ad[1]` are read counts for reference allele and unique alternate allele, respectively; this dataset is bi-allelic, but Hail supports multi-allelic variants as well).
 We require for homozygous calls that the allelic balance be within `.1` of the expected mode, and that for heterozygote calls (`g.isHet`) the allelic balance be between 0.25 and 0.75.
 Additional methods on genotype are documented [here](reference.html#genotype).

     >>> vds_gAB.count(genotypes=True)